 Imports IronBarCode

-' Logo will automatically be sized appropriately and snapped to the QR grid.
+' The logo will be automatically sized and positioned appropriately within the QR code grid.

 myQRCodeWithLogo.SaveAsPng("myQRWithLogo.png")

 This example adds the Visual Studio logo to the barcode.
-It automatically sizes it to an appropriate size where the pure code is still readable and aligns that logo to the QR code square grid, so that it looks appropriate.
-The next line of code colors the barcode dark green.
-However, it does not discolor the logo.
+It automatically sizes it to an appropriate size where the pure code is still readable and aligns that logo to the QR code's square grid, so that it looks appropriate.
+The next line of code colors the barcode dark green; however, it does not discolor the logo.

 Finally, we save that QR as a PDF.
 The final line of code opens the PDF in your default PDF browser for your convenience.